 This Program is geared toward projects with a total estimated cost between $50,000 and $500,000.
-However, projects that exceed $500,000 will still be reviewed for benefit/cost analysis; if the project is determined to be cost effective, the Department may consider funding the project under this program.
+Projects that exceed $500,000 will still be reviewed for benefit/cost analysis; if the project is determined to be cost effective, the Department may consider funding the project under this program.

-The solicitation is now closed.
-Proposals were due Friday, June 14, 2013.
+The solicitation is now open.
+Proposals are due to CRCOG by Friday, June 13, 2014.

 Questions about the Local Road Accident Reduction Program can be directed to Lia Yim.